-As at the date of these financial statements, the following standards have not been applied in these financial statements:
+As at the date of these consolidated financial statements, the following standards have not been applied in these financial statements:

 - (i) The completed version of IFRS 9, Financial Instruments, was issued in July 2014.
 The completed standard provides for revised guidance on the classification and measurement of financial assets.
 It also introduces a new expected credit loss model for calculating impairment for financial assets.
 The new hedging guidance that was issued in November 2013 is incorporated into this new final standard.
-This final version of IFRS 9 will be effective for periods beginning on or after January 1, 2018, with early adoption permitted. - (ii) IFRS 15 outlines the principles for recognizing revenue from contracts with customers.
+This final version of IFRS 9 will be effective for fiscal periods beginning on or after January 1, 2018, with early adoption permitted.
+The Company does not expect that the adoption of this standard will have a significant effect on the Company's consolidated financial statements. - (ii) IFRS 15, Revenue from Contracts with Customers, outlines the principles for recognizing revenue from contracts with customers.
 The new standard establishes a new five-step model for revenue arising from contracts with customers.
 Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The new standard is effective for annual periods beginning on or after January 1, 2018, and is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.

-Management is currently assessing the impact of these new standards on the Company's accounting policies and financial statement presentation.
+The Company does not expect that the adoption of this standard will have a significant effect on the Company's consolidated financial statements. - (iii) IFRS 16, Leases, specifies how an IFRS reporter will recognize, measure, present and disclose leases.
+The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
+Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17.
+IFRS 16 was issued in January 2016 and applies to annual reporting periods beginning on or after January 1, 2019.
+Management is currently assessing the impact of this new standard on the Company's accounting policies and consolidated financial statement presentation.